In Utero: Music and lyrics

 Albini sought to produce a record that sounded nothing like Nevermind.
 He felt the sound of Nevermind was "sort of a standard hack recording that has been turned into a very, very controlled, compressed radio-friendly mix [...]
 That is not, in my opinion, very flattering to a rock band."
 Instead, he intended to capture a more natural and visceral sound.
 Albini refused to double-track Cobain's vocals and instead recorded him singing in a resonant room.
 He noted the intensity of Cobain's vocals on some tracks; he said, "There's a really dry, really loud voice at the end of 'Milk It' ... that was also done at the end of 'Rape Me', where [Cobain] wanted the sound of him screaming to just overtake the whole band."
 Albini achieved the sparse drum sound by placing several microphones around Grohl, picking up the natural reverberation of the room.
 Albini said, "If you take a good drummer and put him in front of a drum kit that sounds good acoustically and just record it, you've done your job."

 Azerrad asserted in his 1993 biography Come as You Are: The Story of Nirvana that In Utero showcased divergent sensibilities of abrasiveness and accessibility that reflected the upheavals Cobain experienced prior to the album's completion.
 He wrote, "The Beatlesque 'Dumb' happily coexists beside the all-out frenzied punk graffiti of 'Milk It,' while 'All Apologies' is worlds away from the apoplectic 'Scentless Apprentice.'
 It's as if [Cobain] has given up trying to meld his punk and pop instincts into one harmonious whole.
 Forget it.
 This is war."
 Cobain believed, however, that In Utero was not "any harsher or any more emotional" than any of Nirvana's previous records.
 Novoselic agreed that the album leaned more towards the band's "arty, aggressive side"; he said, "There's always been [Nirvana] songs like 'About a Girl' and there's always been songs like 'Paper Cuts'...
 Nevermind came out kind of 'About a Girl'-y and this [album] came out more 'Paper Cuts'".
-Cobain cited "Milk It" as an example of the more experimental and aggressive direction in which the band's music had been moving in the months prior to the sessions at Pachyderm Studio.
-Novoselic viewed the album's singles "Heart-Shaped Box" and "All Apologies" as "gateways" to the more abrasive sound of the rest of the album, telling journalist Jim DeRogatis that once listeners played the record, they would discover "this aggressive wild sound, a true alternative record".
+Cobain cited "Milk It" as an example of the more experimental and aggressive direction in which the band's music had been moving in the months prior to the sessions at Pachyderm Studios.
+Novoselic viewed the album's singles "Heart-Shaped Box" and "All Apologies" as "gateways" to the more abrasive sound of the rest of the album, telling the journalist Jim DeRogatis that once listeners played the record, they would discover "this aggressive wild sound, a true alternative record".
+Rolling Stone likened "Very Ape" to "Kanishka" by Los Brujos and "Milk It" to "It's Shoved" by Melvins.